last update: July 23, 2020

 Families may sit together in the church and parish hall.
 In the church, every other pew will be cordoned off.
 Families are requested to maintain a distance of 6 feet from the next family in a pew.
 In the hall, rows of chairs will be 6 feet apart and chairs within in the rows will be 1 foot apart.
 Two chairs should be left empty between families.
 Please do not move the chairs in the parish hall.

-Holy Communion will be received by hand only.
+Holy Communion can now be received on the hand or the tongue.
+Those who wish to receive Communion on the tongue must receive it from the Mass celebrant only.
 Keep a distance of 6 feet from the person in front of you.
 Aisles will be marked where to stand.
 Leave your mask on to protect the communion minister and the other hosts they are holding.
 Bow and respond “Amen” as normal.
 Extend your hands to receive the host.
 After stepping away from the minister, remove your mask and consume the host, then replace your mask.
 No Precious Blood will be available until further notice.
 If you need a low-gluten host, special arrangements are to be made with the pastor.

 Collection baskets will be placed in the aisles of church & the parish hall.
 Please place your envelope in the basket prior to entering a pew in church or a row of chairs in the hall.
 You can always give online through Faith Direct.